adamkramer/shape_shift/README.md

 # shape_shift

-Identifies and leverages a diverse combination of proxies and user-agents to see whether there are any changes based on who is visiting the site.
+Identifies and leverages a diverse combination of proxies and user-agents to see whether there are any changes based on who is visiting a particular site.

 Requires: Python v3.x